outpaddling/LPJS/README.md

 networking, which would confound diagnosis on our Linux and other BSD installations.

+Most remaining issues are related to network fault tolerance.
+These will take some time to iron out, as it means adding checks to handle all of the many possible situations where a network connection fails.

-Proper handling of network communication errors still needs a lot of work, but correct batch scripts running on reliable hardware should generally work fine at this stage.
+However, correct batch scripts running on reliable hardware should generally work fine at this stage.
+The one-node instant cluster option (in the "lpjs admin" menu) should work well for most people, as it does not rely on networking.
+This is generally the first step to trying out LPJS anyway.

-Support for unreliable
-compute nodes (part-time resources that are likely to spontaneously disconnect) is a can of worms we're going to kick down the road a bit.
+Support for unreliable networks and compute nodes (part-time resources that are likely to spontaneously disconnect) is a can of worms we're going to kick down the road a bit.
 This will be fully supported in the future, but for now, we'll focus